 Morton and Leonard, Bitter Lemon

-We are continuing to market actively through social media platforms with a view to promoting our unique sustainable brands created by local designers and artisans in Greece.
-We are considering a giveaway promotion to incentivise our customers.
+We are continuing to market actively through PR activities, magazines and social media platforms with a view to promoting our unique, sustainable brands created by local designers and artisans in Greece.
+We are considering a ‘giveaway’ promotion to incentivise our customers.

 Jiang, Chop Suey Club

-online marketingget our customers to refocus on existing products rather than new ones.
+To sell stock, we need to get creative with our online marketing and get our customers to refocus on existing products rather than new ones.

 Cartwright, IPR London

-the current climate, it is more relevant to be ina company’s charitable endeavours and brand values, rather than trying to sell a dress to somebody financial anxiety
+In the current climate, it is more relevant to be informing customers of a company’s charitable endeavours and brand values, rather than trying to sell a dress to somebody with financial anxiety in quarantine.

-We have also been monitoring shopping patterns in countries that were first to go into lockdown, such as China and Italy, and observed the initial spending slump being followed by the rise of -commerce and WeChat sales, in particular with the luxury goods market Use this knowledge to guide your communications.
+We have also been monitoring shopping patterns in countries that were first to go into lockdown, such as China and Italy, and observed the initial spending slump being followed by the rise of e-commerce and WeChat sales, in particular with the luxury goods market.
+Use this knowledge to guide your communications.

 Musso, Space 2000 Spa